pkg-tool/vibro/docs/src/languages/lua.md

 To enable [Inlay Hints](../configuring-languages.md#inlay-hints) for LuaLS in Zed

-1. Add the following to your Zed settings.json:
+1. Add the following to your Vector settings.json:

 ```json [settings]
   "languages": {